Opinion | As Biden edges ahead, Trump’s effort to throw out your vote gets more vile

 It is a real bright spot in this ongoing disaster that much of the news media treated Trump’s speech dismissively, patiently informing people that there are huge numbers of votes to still be counted and that Trump is not, in fact, even winning right now, let alone the victor.

-But court battles lie ahead, and terrible outcomes remain possible.
+But court battles lie ahead, and terrible outcomes remain feasible.
 Meanwhile, Trump and his allies will do all they can to render the transfer of power (if Biden wins) as destructive to the country as possible.

 Read more: